marbun1/API-with-Express-Node-js-and-Mysql2/README.md

 4. if there is a problem with database you can create new user and set permission then you implement changes in db.config
 5. run app with node server.js
-6. check router with postman (  get, post, delete ) using http://localhost:8080/api/tutorials
+6. check routes with postman (  get, post, delete ) using http://localhost:8080/api/tutorials
    if postman output port 200 indicates there is no problem .